agri-gao/ai-thoughts/README.md

 ## Things to do

-1. revise concept paper
+1. revise the concept paper
 2. revise manuscript
-3. make a callS
+3. make a call
+4. practice GIT